 Leadership Franklin County will expose participants to things about the region they never knew and would likely never see otherwise.
 Please consider nominating worthy individuals for the next Leadership Franklin County class.
 Self-nominations also are encouraged.
 A nomination form is available by clicking here.

 Tuition: Tuition for the program is $500.
 Tuition is payable by the participant, employer or sponsoring organization.
 The tuition covers meals and other program expenses and materials.
 Participants are asked to contribute at least $100 of the tuition cost to demonstrate a commitment to the program.

 Commitment: Participants in the Leadership Franklin County program make a commitment of time, energy and money.
 Nominees must have the full written approval of the organization they represent.
 In addition, attendance at all sessions is required; members may miss no more than two session days to graduate from the program.

 Employer Commitment: Employers will be required to sign the application stating that the applicant has the firms full support and approval for participation in the program and the time required to participate in the program.

-Click here to see the program schedule of the current Leadership Franklin County class.
+Click here to see the 2016-2017 Leadership Franklin County class schedule.